Estecka/mc-Variants-CIT-wiki/Precondition Cheat-Sheet.md

 ```

 ### Checking whether data exists or not.
-The downside of transforms is that they can only deal with data that exists.
-By themselves, they can't assert whether a piece of data exists.
+Transforms can only evaluate data that does exist; by themselves they technically can't assert whether a piece is absent or present.
+For that you need to turn to the property itself.

 An item property without any transform evaluates to true if any data exists.